 While practicing as a felony lawyer in Oklahoma City, OK, Collin W. Rockett has defended countless people charged with misdemeanor and felony drug crimes.
-Collin handles drug crimes all over the State of Oklahoma, in both municipal and State courts.
+Collin handles drug crimes all over the State of Oklahoma, in municipal and state courts, as well as in the U.S. District Court for the Western District of Oklahoma.
 All drug crimes have the potential to negatively impact one or more aspects of a person’s life.
 If you or someone you know is charged with a drug crime, call the Rockett Law Office as soon as possible to set up a free initial consultation.
 Collin will educate you on your rights, the legal process, and any possible defense you may have to your charge.

 - Possession of an Imitation Controlled Dangerous Substance

 - Possession of a Controlled Dangerous Substance (any substance categorized as Schedule III, IV, or V, including marijuana)